Lewis Hamilton 2022: Net Worth, Salary and Endorsement

 Naturally, a talent like Hamilton does not come cheap.
 In 2o18, he signed a two-year contract extension with the team, giving him a base salary of $30 million, with bonuses pushing it to over $50 million (according to Forbes) per annum for 2019 and 2020.

-In February 2021, the Billion Dollar Man signed an unusual 1-year contract with Mercedes for the 2021 season and is on course to earning a base salary of $55M.
+In February 2021, the Billion Dollar Man signed an unusual 1-year contract with Mercedes for the 2021 season, which witnessed him earn a base salary of $55M.
 What's more, later that year, Hamilton also signed a new 2-year contract with the Brackley outfit, securing him a drive in F1 until the end of 2023.
 However, Hamilton's salary dropped by quite a margin, with the numbers reportedly around $41M.

 Lewis Hamilton's Knighthood